smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 internal environments and do not have formal change management processes.
 Reconfiguring a network in QA might break Dev.
 Routine cleanup could remove important records for a neighbouring environment.
-These open changes further reduced our stablity and reliability.
+These open changes further reduced our stability and reliability.

 TODO: Siloed knowledge around who could deploy